nodesleep/hamlog/README.md

 ```

 ## Using Hamlog
-Once the above installation requesites and installation steps have been taken, simply open your web browser of choice and navigate to http://localhost/hamlog/.
+Once the above installation requisites and installation steps have been taken, simply open your web browser of choice and navigate to http://localhost/hamlog/.
 ### Contributing
 You are free to modify Hamlog in any way, shape, or form.
+My desire is to keep Hamlog free and open to the Amateur Radio community, while continually publishing updates and improvements to the framework.
+If you wish to discuss this further, please send an email to the address below or look up KE0IMD on QRZ.
 ### Issues, Requests, or Complaints
 Feel free to email me, themattbook@gmail.com.
 I cannot guarantee a timely reply, as I have several projects on my table.